-Tutorial Services - Tutorial services are offered through the Learning Support Services (LSS) located in the 300 Building.
-Tutors are currently enrolled students and are paid by the college.
+Tutorial Services - Tutorial services are offered through the Learning Support Services (LSS) located in the Hickory Building.
 Instructors can refer students to the LSS for assistance.
 Faculty members are also encouraged to assist students.

 Testing Accommodations - With appropriate documentation, students may qualify for the following testing accommodations: extended test time, text to speech software, a quiet, separate room, use of adaptive equipment and/or alternative examination formats.
 Only those recommended accommodations that facilitate equal access to the testing process will be made.
 Students are encouraged to use the LSS for testing.